carpentries-incubator/geospatial-python/_extras/guide.md

 ### Episode 7

-- Loading the crop fields polygons `data/brpgewaspercelen_definitief_2020.gpkg` is not recommended, because it takes quite some time (about several minutes), and may crush the Jupyter terminal.
+-  `brpgewaspercelen_definitief_2020_small.gpkg` was created because the original file was too large to download and load.
+Original file, which was ~500Mb could take several minutes to load, and could crash the Jupyter terminal.
-- The cut version of fields: `cropped_field.shp` is required for later episodes.
+- The cropped version of `brpgewaspercelen_definitief_2020_small.gpkg`: `cropped_field.shp` is required for later episodes.

 ### Episode 8